Temporally Smooth Mesh Extraction for Procedural Scenes with Long-Range Camera Trajectories using Spacetime Octrees: Related Work

 \section{Related Work}

 \boldparfirst{Mesh Extraction. } The \emph{marching cubes} method of Lorensen and Cline~\shortcite{lorensen1998marching} extracts a mesh as an isosurface of an implicit function, and multiresolution methods support varying LOD for large scenes.
 One class of methods considers alternate grids using spherical coordinates~\cite{raistrick2023infinite}, or constructing multiresolution grids of polyhedra~\cite{zhou1997multiresolution,gerstner2000topology} or tetrahedra~\cite{pascucci2002efficient,weber2003extraction}.
-Dual contouring offers an alternate approach that operates directly on multiresolution rectangular grids, including octree grids in arbitrary dimensions~\cite{perry2001kizamu,ju2002dual,ju2006intersection,ma2023view,wenger2013isosurfaces}.
-Existing multiresolution mesh extraction methods focus on static meshes with fixed LODs.
+Dual contouring offers an alternate approach that operates directly on arbitrary multiresolution grids, including spherical grids ~\cite{jang2022egocentric} and octree grids in arbitrary dimensions~\cite{perry2001kizamu,ju2002dual,ju2006intersection,ma2023view,wenger2013isosurfaces}.
+Existing multiresolution mesh extraction methods -- including the work of Jang et al.~\shortcite{jang2022egocentric}, which shares a similar name with ours -- focus on static meshes with fixed LODs.
 In contrast, \methodname\ offers temporally smooth mesh extraction from scenes with dynamic, camera-dependent LODs.

 \boldpar{Geomorphs. } Given a single mesh of the highest LOD, various approaches produce simplified meshes with smooth transitions, known as geomorphs.
-Early algorithms~\cite{taylor1994algorithm,lindstrom1996real} address the specific case where the mesh is a polygonization of a height field.
+Early algorithms~\cite{taylor1994algorithm,lindstrom1996real} address the specific case where the mesh is from a height field.
 Hoppe's~\shortcite{hoppe1996progressive} progressive mesh representation defines a continuous sequence of meshes of varying LOD, enabling efficient geomorphs between any pair.
 Subsequent efforts~\cite{hoppe1997view,sander2006progressive,el2022unreal}, including Nanite in Unreal Engine 5, extended these LOD control methods from a single monotonic scale to view-dependent LOD.
 Applying these methods to large scenes described by procedural occupancy functions requires an intractable intermediate mesh at the highest LOD.

 \boldpar{3D Anti-aliasing. } Beyond geomorphs, various 3D anti-aliasing techniques have been explored.
 Scholz~\etal~\shortcite{scholz2015real} apply a spatially varying low-pass filter to modify the input function, which is limited to signed distance functions (and still admits aliasing).
 Giegl and Wimmer~\shortcite{giegl2007unpopping} apply LOD blending in image space without accounting for 3D geometry.
 Infinigen~\cite{raistrick2023infinite} uses extremely high-resolution meshes in order to supersample the scene, which is an expensive approach in this context.